Fkayensu/guess-my-number-game/README.md

 - The "Press Start 2P" font is imported and applied to the body.
 - Various elements are styled for consistent and visually appealing presentation.
 - Interactive elements, such as buttons, change appearance on hover for user feedback.

+## JavaScript Functionality

+The JavaScript code adds interactivity to the game.
+The randomly generated secret number is compared with the player's guess.
+The game provides feedback messages, updates the score, and adjusts styling based on the player's performance.
+The "Again!" button allows for a new round with a new secret number.